 Being sexually active and engaging in safe sex can be an important part of life for many students.
 For those who are sexually active, the practice of safe sex will reduce your risk of getting a sexually transmitted infection (S.T.I) or experiencing an unplanned pregnancy during your college years.
 Taking care of your sexual health is as important as other aspects of your health.

 What is Consensual Sex?

-This is when a person freely and voluntarily agrees to engage in the sexual act.
 The video below deals with consensual sex in a funny and enlightening way, courtesy of Emmeline May & Blue Seat Studio.
 The script for this video came from Rockstar Dinosaur Pirate Princess, Animation – Rachel Brian, VO – Graham Wheeler

 Sexual consent means to give permission or agree to have sexual intercourse with a person.
 It is crucial that both people give consent before they have sex.

 It is important to be sure that the person you are with is happy to have sex and that they give their full consent because non-consensual sexual activity is against the law.